google/shaderc-rs/README.md

 4. If no other option was set or succeeded, shaderc-sys will fall back to checking out and compiling a copy of shaderc.
 This procedure is quite slow.

-NOTE: `--no-default-features` still works on shaderc-rs, but shaderc-sys implements this behavior in a deprecated manner, and it will be removed in the next release.
-This method only works with a monolithic `libshaderc_combined.a`.
-Refer to pre-0.5 documentation for more information.
-Prefer `SHADERC_LIB_DIR="/path/to/shaderc/libs/"`.

 Building from Source
 --------------------